renesas/ra-fsp-examples/example_projects/ek_ra4w1/crc/crc_ek_ra4w1_ep/readme.txt

 * **********************************************************************************************************************/

 1. Project Overview:
 	The example project demonstrates the typical use of the CRC HAL module APIs.
-        The project demonstrates CRC operation for data transmission in normal mode and reception in snoop mode through sci interface.
+	The project demonstrates CRC operation for data transmission in normal mode and reception in snoop mode/normal mode through sci interface.
 	On Pressing any key through RTT Viewer CRC value in normal mode is calculated for 4 bytes of data.
 	The calculated CRC value along with input data is transmitted and received on sci_uart through loop-back.
-        Once the transfer is complete, and if CRC value for snoop mode is zero and transmit and receive buffer are equal then On-board
+	Once the transfer is complete, and if CRC value for received data is zero and transmit and receive buffer are equal then On-board
 	LED blinks as sign of successful CRC operation.
 On data mismatch, LED stays ON.
-Failure and status messages are displayed on
+Failure and status messages are displayed on RTT Viewer.
-        RTT Viewer.

 Note:
 * For any event or API failure appropriate messages is displayed on RTT viewer.
 * User can change the polynomial to CRC_16 and CRC_CCITT and bit order from MSB to LSB from CRC configurator and observe the results.
 * The application does not work for CRC_32 bit polynomial.
 * Please refer the latest FSP User Manual for comparison with popular online CRC calculator and the associated limitations are captured in it.
+* For reception, following boards support reception in normal mode (snoop mode is not available):
+	RA4E2-EK, RA4M2-EK, RA4M3-EK, RA6E2-EK, RA6M4-EK, RA6M5-EK, RA4E1-FPB, RA6E1-FPB.

 2. Hardware Settings:
         Single jumper wires is required to establish loop back connection for SCI UART within the board with TXD and RXD pins